Frequently Asked Questions

 I was offered a settlement by the insurance company – how do I know if I should take it?

-Attorney Regar usually don't advise personal injury accident victims to accept a settlement offer from an insurance company without at least getting a free initial personal injury consultation.
+Attorney Regar usually doesn't advise personal injury accident victims to accept a settlement offer from an insurance company without at least getting a free initial personal injury consultation.
 The settlement offer the insurance company made to you was probably low because that is the standard practice utilized by insurance companies when dealing with accident victims who represent themselves.
 If at a later date after you accepted a low settlement you find out that you need further medical treatment and that your injuries did not disappear, you have unfortunately lost your legal rights to ever receive more money than was paid to you by the insurance company.
 Insurance adjusters know that you as an accident victim really don't know the value of your case and they take advantage of you.
 At least consulting with an experienced, competent, and aggressive personal injury lawyer helps level the playing field and may keep you from accepting a "low ball offer" which you may later regret.

 How much money should I receive in my case?